Japan · c. 1600–present (Edo period origins)

 Japanese Irezumi style is characterized by: flowing wave compositions, wind bar backgrounds, bold black outlines, traditional motifs (koi, dragon, peony), dynamic movement.
 This makes it ideal for tattoo flash sheets, art prints, apparel graphics.

 Yes!
-Clearly lets you generate unlimited japanese irezumi SVG graphics with AI.
-Describe what you want, select the Japanese Irezumi style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate japanese irezumi SVG graphics with AI — describe what you want, select the Japanese Irezumi style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable japanese irezumi artists include Utagawa Kuniyoshi, Horiyoshi III, Horitomo, Ed Hardy, Filip Leu, Shige (Shigenori Iwasaki).
 Irezumi represents one of the most demanding artistic traditions in the world — a single full-body suit (soushinbori) can take 5+ years of weekly sessions.